acl-org/aclrollingreview/cfp.md

 Paper submissions must use the official ACL style templates, which are available [here](https://github.com/acl-org/acl-style-files) (Latex and Word).
 Please follow the paper formatting guidelines general to “*ACL” conferences available [here](https://acl-org.github.io/ACLPUB/formatting.html).
 Authors may not modify these style files or use templates designed for other conferences.

 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
+All of the text of the submissions (as well as camera-ready versions of papers) should be addressed exclusively to the human readers and be clearly visible to them.
+Submissions with prompt injections intended to manipulate generative tools will be desk rejected.

 [Here](https://aclrollingreview.org/reviewform) is the current version of the review form, and [here](https://aclrollingreview.org/actioneditorform) is the current version of the AC meta-review form.
 These forms will be re-assessed and updated periodically.